hyphone/inkdrop-default-dark-ui-theme/README.md

-# Default Dark UI Theme for Inkdrop
+# VS Code inspired UI theme for inkdrop

 Inkdrop's UI elements are styled based on [Semantic UI](http://semantic-ui.com/).
 It's mostly common in customizing the theme with it, so [their documentation](http://learnsemantic.com/) is very helpful to get started.